lrdj/goodlookslikethis/_posts/2023-08-04-wasting-human-capital.md

 ---
 layout: 2023/post
-title: "Is there something about Design that means the waste of human capital is inevitable?"
+title: "Is there something about our approach to Design that means the waste of human capital is inevitable?"

 hero_image: /i/human-capital-folon.jpg
 hero_image_alt: >
    Floraison, 1973.
-Watercolour by Jean-Michel Folon
+Watercolour by Jean-Michel Folon.
+Reproduced without permission.

 categories:
  - Transformation